IQ404/study-notes/README.md

 print(end='\n')
 ```

-Even when you do deactivation on `.pointer` node, it seems under some circumstances you can still access it.
-So, prototype your sparse data structure and test it before you do any serious project.
-One advice that I think may help is to divide what you want to do into separate `ti.kernel`s (do one thing a time).
+Even when you do deactivation on `.pointer` node, it seems under some circumstances you can still access it: (this seems like a bug)

 ```python
 import taichi as ti